Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

     {OS(OS_WNUM,     MOD_BIT(KC_LGUI), _NUMROW)}
 };
 ```
-Each line of this array must use the one shot-type wrapper `OS(keycode, modifier, layer)`.
+Each entry of this array must use the one shot-type wrapper `OS(keycode, modifier, layer)`.
 The `modifier` field uses the `MOD_BIT()` macro, or `0` for layer-only one shot keys.
-It’s the same for modifier-only one shot keys, with `0` in the `layer` field.
+For modifier-only one shot keys, simply use `0` for the `layer` field.

 &nbsp;</br>
 ## How One Shots on Steroids work

 ### One Shot Term

-One Shot on Steroids keys work simply: the modifier or the layer is activated as soon as you press the key, and remains active while the key is held.
+The modifier or layer is activated as soon as the OSoS key is pressed, and remains active while the key is held.

 <img src="png/OSoS 2.png" width="600">